nahapet93/car-catalogue/README.md

 - Go to backend dir `cd backend`
-- Rename `.env.example` file to `.env`inside your project root and fill the database information.
+- Copy `.env.example` file to `.env` inside your backend root and fill the database information.
 - Specify `FRONTEND_URL` as the Vite url (for example http://localhost:5173)
 - Run `composer install`
 - Run `npm i`